SEBASTIANSTENZEL/SEBASTIANSTENZEL.github.io/index.md

 ## Raspberry Assistant

+This blog is mainly about the introduction, configuration and function about Raspberry Pi for people who are interested in it.
+Frankly I am also just a beginner.
+So I am willing to write down my experiences about my project on Raspberry Pi for recording and sharing.
+I hope that with this blog we can learn together.
+Please do not hesitate to discuss or point out my errors.
+If you like it, please press the "Star" button to support me, thank you!

 You can use the [editor on GitHub](https://github.com/SEBASTIANSTENZEL/SEBASTIANSTENZEL.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.